EkaterinaIlinova/Computer-Vision-/README.md

 Here is an approach we want to try to solve the problem:

 1. Split both images into tiles (similar to pixels)
-2. For both images calculate the set of features, which can be: SURF, SIFT, FPFH etc To calculate the FPFH features use the brightness of given pixel as a 3d dimension in addition to x and y coordinates.
+2. For both images calculate the set of features, which can be: SURF, SIFT, FPFH etc.
+To calculate the FPFH features use the brightness of given pixel as a 3-rd dimension in addition to x and y coordinates.
 Each pixel consider then as a point in 3D space  (x,y, normalized brightness).
 3. Each feature assosiate with the tile, containing it.
 For each tile keep only one most representative feature.
-Each tile  is then represented by the point in fetature-space.
+Each tile  is then represented by the point in multi-dimensional  fetature-space.
+(128 dimensional  for SIFT, 33-dimensional for FPFH)
-5. Find the transformation matrix that overlays the two images in such a way, that maximizes the number of overlapping tiles with the same profile in feature space.
+5. Find the transformation matrix that overlays the two images in such a way, that maximizes the number of overlapping tiles with the same profiles in feature space.